 There are some 3,500 species known in the world, and they sure make their presence known if you approach their habitat.
 Mosquitoes affect humans in many ways.

 Mosquitoes are insects from the group of Diptera, having two wings and the family of Culicidae, from Latin, which means gnat, or small fly.
-The popular name mosquitoes comes from the Spanish word “mosca”, which also in this case means small fly.
+The popular name mosquitoes come from the Spanish word “mosca”, which also, in this case, means small fly.

 To visit my other blogs: